← Back to Blog

 nadanada is the only provider on this list that also offers VPN and phone numbers.
 If you need all three, mobile data, network privacy, and a number for SMS verification, you can get everything from one service with one payment method.
 The REST API means developers and AI agents can purchase eSIMs programmatically, which no other provider supports.
 Lightning payments get a 5% discount, and nadanada accepts the widest range of payment methods (Lightning, on-chain Bitcoin, Monero, USDT, USDC, credit cards, Apple Pay, Google Pay).

 The trade-off: nadanada uses fixed plans with a set data amount and validity period, no pay-as-you-go option.
-The service is also newer than Silent.Link.

 See current nadanada eSIM plans →